darkpalacestudio/manuals/chameleon/manual/05_examples.md

 <p><p><span class="spacer"/>
 <div class="quote bg-yellow">
-A first order allpass filter causes a half phase rotation of 180 degrees exactly at the target frequency which can then be used for creative filtering
+A first order allpass filter causes a half phase rotation of 180 degrees exactly at the target frequency which can then be used for creative filtering.
 </div>
 <span class="spacer"/>